Saltwater Fish, Pacific Northwest

-Another of our famous Saltwater Fish species is the Coho Salmon, they are sometimes called blue backs because of their bluish coloring on their backs.
-Coho have white gums, black tongues and a few spots on the upper portion of their bodies and silver colored tails.
+Another of our famous Saltwater Fish species is the Coho Salmon, they are sometimes called bluebacks because of their bluish coloring on their backs.
+The Coho has white gums, black tongues and a few spots on the upper portion of their bodies and silver colored tails.
 They have a wide tail base.
 Bright silver with a metallic blue dorsal surface.

 Wolf Eels are one of the more interesting species found in the pacific northwest waters.
 Wolf eels are easy to identify, when young, their coloration is a burnt orange spotted look that gradually changes into a dominant grey for males and brown for females.